 To illustrate the treatment of diabetic wounds, let's take a look at several case studies.

 Janet is a 36 y/o nursing assistant.
-She admits to a 20 years history of poorly controlled diabetes.
+She admits to a 20-year history of poorly-controlled diabetes.
 When presenting to our office, she had a blood sugar of 420 mg/dl (normal below 120) and a hemoglobin A1c of 13.2 % (normal below 6%).
-She described a 4 weeks history of drainage from her right great toe.
-Clinical evaluation noted two, UTCS 2B ulcerations (full thickness with involvement of deep tendon structures) of the great toe.
+She described a 4-week history of drainage from her right great toe.
+Clinical evaluation noted two UTCS 2B ulcerations (full thickness with involvement of deep tendon structures) of the great toe.
 Vascular studies found adequate vascular flow to the foot.
 X-rays found no evidence of bone infection.

 Wound debridement was initiated and cultures taken.
 The patient was referred to her family doctor and her medications were changed from oral hypoglycemic agents to insulin.
 She was started on home IV antibiotics and taken off work.
 She was placed in a walking cast with Recovery Insole.
 Debridement and serial bacterial cultures were performed.
 Remarkably, Janet healed completely over the course of 8 weeks.
 Her ability to heal was in part due to her intact circulation and tight control of blood sugar levels.